 For an optimum cholesterol-lowering benefit, you need at least 2g sterols per day, yet the average diet provides less than 500mg plant sterols daily.
 Avocados are a particularly good source.

 Foods fortified with sterols (and stanols, which are similar) are also available, such as spreads and yoghurts.
 Using these products can lower your LDL-cholesterol by 10% within as little as three weeks, and by as much as 15%.

 Because statins work in a different way to plant sterols, the two can be used together to lower cholesterol levels even further.
 In fact, adding sterols to statin medication is more effective in managing blood cholesterol levels than doubling the statin dose.

 Plant sterol supplements are widely available, and a typical dose is 800 mg, three times a day.

 Supplements tend to provide 800mg plant sterols per tablet, and taking 3 tablets a day can have a significant cholesterol-lowering effect within 2 to 3 weeks.

 You can also help your cholesterol balance by losing at least some excess weight – your cells will burn more cholesterol as fuel so your readings will tend to reduce, along with your weight.

 Aim for at least 30 minutes – and preferably 60 minutes – brisk walking on most days.
-Getting a pedometer and aiming for 10,000 steps a day is an excellent goal.
+Using a pedometer or fitness tracker and aiming for 10,000 steps a day is an excellent goal.

-If you’ve found success in lowering your cholesterol levels – with or without medication, please share your comments below for the benefit of other readers.
-If you found this feature helpful, please share it on your social media, too.
+If you’ve found success in lowering your cholesterol levels – with or without medication, please share your experience via the comments below.

 If your blood pressure is raised, self-monitoring is key to maintaining good control.